-All children on the Inclusion Register will have an ILP, which details important information about the child, including their areas of strengths and weakness, their outcomes and any other professionals who have contact with the child.
-Class teachers, parents, pupils, and other professionals will all contribute to the ILP.
-The ILP is designed to be a working document which is updated to reflect the current needs of the child.
+All children on the SEND Register will have an ISP (Individual Support Plan), which details important information about the child, including their personal views, areas of strengths and weakness, their outcomes and any other professionals who have contact with the child.
+Within the ISP, will be the child's ILP (Individual Learning Plan) which detail smart and specific targets linked to the child's areas of need that will help them make progress.
+Class teachers, parents, pupils, and other professionals will all contribute to the ISP.
+The ISP is designed to be a working document which is updated to reflect the current needs of the child.

 Formal review meetings will take place three times a year, where parents and pupils will be involved in reviewing progress and setting new outcomes.
-Class teachers are responsible for evidencing progress according to the outcomes described in the plan SENDCo and class teachers are responsible for maintaining and updating ILP's.
+Class teachers are responsible for evidencing progress according to the outcomes described in the plan alongside maintaining and updating ILP's with the SENDCo closely monitoring and supporting this process.
 These are then shared with everyone involved with the child.
 The SENDCo reviews all records provided by class teachers to ensure consistency across the school and appropriateness and quality of outcomes.